SafeBook

 • Travelers and travel properties build trust through online feedback and visible upkeep over surveillance devices.

-• Users prefer low-effort, time-efficient solutions that are easily integrate into their existing travel habits.
+• Low-effort, time-efficient solutions easily integrated into existing travel habits are user preferred.

 How might we